Know Before You Go: 6 Tips

 2. Mask Up

 By now you probably know the deal: no mask, no pass.
-We are asking all of our guests (unless under the age of 5) and staff to mask up, resort-wide.
+We are asking all of our guests (unless aged 3 or under) and staff to mask up, resort-wide.
 The only time that it is OK to not to be masked, is while skiing or riding.
 Guests without a mask or face covering will be turned away, no exceptions.
 Masks are now mandatory in all indoor and retail spaces in B.C. – we recommend familiarizing yourself with the latest Covid-19 Provincial Guidelines before your trip.

 Pro Tip: Bring two masks with you: one that'll get damp and snowy while outdoors, and one that'll stay warm and dry for when you're indoors.